Women of the Water

 Facilitated by two women with years of experience working with grief, this space is designed to empower and heal through storytelling, shared reflection, and creative expression.
 Whether through conversation or art, Grief in Relief offers a compassionate environment where living with grief becomes a path to connection and resilience. "

-Raquel Neto, age 39, Fort Collins, CO
+Raquel, Fort Collins, CO

-Raquel Neto, age 39, Fort Collins, CO
+Raquel, Fort Collins, CO

-Raquel Neto, age 39, Fort Collins, CO
+Raquel, Fort Collins, CO

 "Before Grief in Relief, I was basically terrified of speaking in a group and the idea of making art in front of others was almost worse.
 The gentle and accepting foundation set by Lisa and Caroline instantly eased my fears.